FAQs About Our Local Food Bank Near You in Lancaster

 Can families or individuals who lack food come directly to Blessings of Hope (BOH)?

-No, we are a wholesale food bank supplying other food ministries who in turn directly distribute food.
-However, we do serve low-income families in the community through a partnership with a local church.
-Every Wednesday from 11:30 to 2:30.
+No, we are a wholesale food bank.We supply other food ministries, who in turn directly distribute food.
+We do,however, serve low-income families in the community, through a local church partnership, every Wednesday from 11:30-2:30.

 New Covenant Church of God